INAENTTS/Wormbot_DRL/README.md

 - For Hardware taining

-  camera is used to track the robot using opencv to calculate the distance moved.
+  - camera is used to track the robot using opencv to calculate the distance moved.

+  - Accelerometers, gyroscopes to get orientation is needed (MPU6050)